CompuTec/wms-docs/administror-guide/wms-translator.md

 # WMS Translator

-WMS Translator is an IT solution that allows you to translate CompuTec WMS application easily from its default (American English) to any other language.
+WMS Translator is an IT solution that allows you to translate CompuTec WMS easily from its default (American English) to any other language.

 ---